 Pastor Needs Your Help… to Help Others Many of our members, friends and neighbors have fallen on hard times.
 Gifts to the Pastor’s Discretionary Fund allow Pastor Boehler to provide a helping hand.
 Unfortunately, the need has far outstripped the gifts, and the fund has dwindled significantly.
 Please consider a special gift designated for the Pastors Discretionary Fund, and be an answer to your neighbor’s prayer: “…give us this day our daily bread.”

-The New Issue of Lutheran Women’s Quarterly Is Now Available It’s the journal of the Lutheran Women’s Missionary League, a national organization of women committed to sharing the love of God in Jesus Christ.
+The Current Issue of Lutheran Women’s Quarterly Is Still Available It’s the journal of the Lutheran Women’s Missionary League, a national organization of women committed to sharing the love of God in Jesus Christ.
 Make sure to pick up your copy today.

 Get to Know Your Church… Around the World Being a part of St. Mark’s is about more than what happens at this particular corner in Yonkers.
 We are connected to a network of missions and ministries around our region and throughout the world.
 In the narthex (entryway) of the church are a couple of racks.
 These contain free publications from around our church body, including the Lutheran Witness (our synod’s monthly magazine) and Reporter (our newspaper).
 These are for you.
 Take and read; then pray for and support all the amazing ministries they portray.

-The New Issue of Portals of Prayer Is Now Available The April to June issue of Portals of Prayer is now here.
+Portals of Prayer Is Still Available The July to September issue of Portals of Prayer is now here.
 This is a resource for daily devotions that is much beloved in our circles.
 If you haven’t used them yet, please give them a try.
 You can pick one up in the back of the church in either a pocket size or a large print edition.
 And don’t forget to take one to share with a friend.